ybanens/survey-tool/content/4-arrays.md

 {% capture text %}**A note on codes**
 ---
 Have you noticed a pattern in the codes recommended here?
-Questions have whole codes Ð subquestions have incrementing numerals added to the question code, answer options have incrementing alpha characters added to the question code.
+Questions have whole codes â€“ subquestions have incrementing numerals added to the question code, answer options have incrementing alpha characters added to the question code.
 This is not a hard and fast rule (you can use whatever codes you like), but it is a consistent standard which links answers with the question when collected data is viewed for analysis.{% endcapture %}
 {% include alert.md text=text color="secondary" %}

 ## Third array question